Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - Some important files to keep in mind ` cd var/log/ufw.log` which stores attempts by the user to visit unauthorized websites and `cd var/log/auth.log` which stores infomation regarding failed login attempts to login as root

-# Managing the Processws in Linux
+# Managing the Processes in Linux

 Three commands to keep in mind:
 -  `top` for generating the list of active processess and obtaining an overview of memory consumption.
 Note that if you type `x` it will display actie processes in the order of CPU consumption